sarahbahy/sarahbahy/README.md

 - 👋 Hi, I’m @sarahbahy
 - 👀 I’m interested in animation and coding
 - 🌱 I’m currently learning Vue js , React and Javascript
-- 💞️ I’m looking to collaborate on projects built by Vue
+- 💞️ I’m looking to collaborate on projects built by Vue or React
 - 📫 How to reach me sarahbahyy@gmail.com